Handling Exceptions: Message Processing

 - Assert the message has been converted to uppercase in the success scenario test.

-- Use the correct kind of assertion to verify the exception that is thrown is an instance of the
+- Use the correct kind of assertion to verify that the exception thrown is an instance of the

 - Use the correct assertion to verify the exception message.